Kezzryn/Advent-of-Code/2017/README.md

 ### [Day 11](Day%2011) - Hex Ed
 - **Problem:** Calculate the distance of spot on a hex grid.
-- **Solution:** This took a bunch of visualizaton and spreadsheet work, followed by a pile of debugging moving around negative hex numbers.
+- **Solution:** This took a bunch of visualization and spreadsheet work, followed by a pile of debugging moving around negative hex numbers.
 I learned that modulo of a negative number will return a negative.

 ### [Day 12](Day%2012) - Digital Plumber
 - **Problem:** Load a tree.
 - **Solution:** This turned into a recursive call to fill a `Dictionary()`.
 When I ran out of items, I stepped through the puzzle until I found a new entry point.

 ### [Day 13](Day%2013) - Packet Scanners
-- **Problem:** Slip through a series of ossolating values.
+- **Problem:** Slip through a series of oscillating values.
 - **Solution:** Modulo math.
 Very straight forward solution once I got the interval setup.

 ### [Day 14](Day%2014) - Disk Defragmentation
 - **Problem:** Populating and finding groups in a grid.
-- **Solution:** After improving the [Knot Hash](Day%2010) class for part one, part two involved bascially a flood erase of the puzzle data.
+- **Solution:** After improving the [Knot Hash](Day%2010) class for part one, part two involved a flood erase of the puzzle data.

 ### [Day 15](Day%2015) - Dueling Generators
 - **Problem:** Generator consumer pattern.